Arcotic-Solutions-Ltd/slash-a/README.md

 MIT

-## Last but not least
+## Dedicated to the Memory of Rohingya Genocide Martyrs

-In memory of the martyrs in [Rohingya genocide](https://en.wikipedia.org/wiki/Rohingya_genocide) #ProtectTheRohingya #StopRohingyaGenocide
+This project is dedicated to the memory of the martyrs of the [Rohingya genocide](https://en.wikipedia.org/wiki/Rohingya_genocide).
+May their struggles never be forgotten. #ProtectTheRohingya #StopRohingyaGenocide